google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 4. Best Budget – Etekcity 1022D Dual Laser Digital Infrared Temperature Gun

-For the price you pay for it, the Etekcity 1022D digital laser infrared thermometer comes with a fantastic amount of features.
+For the price you pay, the Etekcity 1022D digital laser infrared thermometer has a fantastic amount of features.

 Amazingly, the 1022D comes with an adjustable emissivity setting, so you can adjust it to overcome any issues with the low emissivity rating of certain surfaces.